Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05c_run_dynamis_omega.md

   <p><b>Tip:</b> Omega-F will auto-attack a total of eight times during this
   whole sequence, and tanks cannot use cooldowns to mitigate them because of the upcoming Solar Ray.</p>
-  Consider tank-swapping halfway (around the first AoE dodge) to split the auto-attack damage between the two tanks.
+  <p>Consider tank-swapping halfway (around the first AoE dodge) to split the
+  auto-attack damage between the two tanks.</p>
 </div>

 Nukemaru has compiled a collection of clips which may help: